kurbhatt/TwitterLoginJavaScript/README.md

 Steps:
   - Go to apps.twitter.com and create a Twitter application: https://apps.twitter.com/app/new
+  - Enter your information and set the “Callback URL” to https://oauth.io/auth
+  - In your Twitter application, go grab your API Keys in “Keys and Access Tokens”, You’ll need the "Consumer Key (API Key)" and “Consumer Secret (API Secret)”
+  - Go in your OAuth.io dashboard in the "Integrated APIs" menu on the left -> Add APIs -> twitter
+  - Copy paste your Consumer Key in “client_id” and your Consumer Secret in “client_secret” then save
+  - You can click on Try Auth to check everything is working as expected: it’s what your users will see.

 For further Query or Found any Issue Please Contact: